johnwargo/pwa-starter-course/readme.md

 ## Course Resources

-This section contains links included in the course presentations, so you can quickly access them without having to copy them down or Google them.
+This section lists all of the links listed in the course presentations, so you can quickly access them without having to copy them down or Google them.

 ### Lesson 1: Introduction